Tired All The Time Over 45? How to Beat Fatigue and Stay Energised

 The Role of Regular Exercise

 Regular exercise is a powerful tool in boosting your energy levels and overall mood.
 Engaging in physical activity can significantly enhance your energy levels and reduce the risk of long-term health issues during menopause.
+Regular exercise also supports cardiovascular health, which is especially important for women after 45.
 Strength training, in particular, is crucial during this time as it helps maintain muscle and bone mass, protecting against falls and injuries.

 Weight-bearing exercises like: